kukukaka/next.js/_posts/books-2020.md

 I read this one just before HBO released the TV show to avoid spoilers.
 I mean, maybe spoiler is not the word for something I experienced during my youth.

 It was a hard book to read for me.
-It made me notice some behaviors I had while I was a teenager that I never before I stop and think about them as an adult.
+It made me notice some behaviors I had while I was a teenager that I never before stop and think about them as an adult.
 It made me reflect on my views about violence when I was younger, and things look a bit less severe than they were.

 Nevermind, it opened during this Coronavirus-centric year a ton of interesting conversations with my friends about the Basque Conflict without the strong opinions brought usually by the news.

 <br /><br />